techascent/tech.datatype/README.md

 # tech.datatype
 [![Clojars Project](https://clojars.org/techascent/tech.datatype/latest-version.svg)](https://clojars.org/techascent/tech.datatype)

-`tech.datatype` is for efficient N-dimensional numerics across a range of primitive datatypes and a range of container types.
+`tech.datatype` is a Clojure library for efficient N-dimensional numerics across a range of primitive datatypes and a range of container types.

 As examples of what you may do, here are some colorized tensors built from the US NOAA